V3dantSh4rma/Vibey-discord-bot/README.md

 # Changes to be done:
 - FFMPEG on Windows seems fucked up.
 Music used to be working all smooth and it lags and stutters.
 Either have to find _another way_ to get the music work smoothly or just have to stick with the current if failed to do so.
 - Queue handler for the music commands.
-(Coded the logic, implementation is to be done)
+(Coded the logic, implementation is to be done).
-- Lacks NSFW commands other than the [only nsfw command](src/commands/nsfw/randomnsfw.ts).
 - Convert the [raw css](./src/static/stylings/styling.css) into Tailwindcss to make life more easier.

 # Installation